tud-hri/sidewalk-simulation/README.md

 The `agents` module contains classes that can be used to provide input to the pedestrian.
 The name `agents` is derived from AI terminology, where every decision-maker is considered an agent.
 These agents can either provide continuous or discrete input to the controllable objects.
 In the simulation, continuous input is used.

 ### Controllable Objects
 The `controllableobjects` module contains the dynamical models of controllable objects.
-In this simulation, only a bicycle model is used.
-This bicycle model can be controlled by continuous inputs (steering angle and acceleration).
-The bicycle object is subjected to a simplified resistance consisting of two parts, a constant term, and a velocity-dependent term.
-However, these are both set to 0.0 in this simulation.
-More information on this can be found in the comments in the class file.
+In this simulation, only a pedestrian model is used.
+This pedestrian model can be controlled by continuous inputs (accelerations).

 ### GUI
 All files related to the graphical user interfaces are located in the GUI module.
 All GUI files are made with pyqt.
 There are a main GUI in the project; the `simulation_gui` is the user interface that is used when recorded data is played back.
 The GUI module also contains the worldview widget that is used to display the world.
 This should be self-explanatory.